Call us at 1(866) 607-4438

 If you suspect that you are a victim of fraud, you can request credit reports, as it is common that new bank records will show up there first.
 If you check and find one, contact the credit bureau directly to report it.

-If you are a victim of credit card fraud, consider filing a police report to get your money back and catch the criminal.
+If you are one of many fraud victims, consider filing a police report to get your money back and catch the criminal.
 And since fraud and identity theft is a federal legal issue, so you can report the crime to the Federal Trade Commission - which track identity theft and fraud reports.

 downloads and resources